Applicant and offer holder FAQs

 - If you do not meet the conditions of your firm offer you should contact that institution as soon as possible as they may still offer you a place.

-- Should your firm offer not be confirmed but you meet the conditions of your insurance offer here, your place will be confirmed automatically by UCAS and we will send you an Induction Guide.
+- Should your firm offer not be confirmed but you meet the conditions of your insurance offer here, your place will be confirmed automatically by UCAS and we will send you a Welcome Guide.
 You must also contact Student Finance England (or other regional funding body) to inform them of your changed circumstances in order for your student loan to be released.
 An email will be sent from us asking you to confirm your acceptance on the course – follow the instructions contained in the email.

 - If both your firm and insurance offers are not confirmed then you will be entered into Clearing.
 If you need advice at this point, please do not hesitate to contact us.